Midwesterners who need to make a quick trip to get gas or

 groceries, cigarettes or donuts, race on over to Kwik Trip stores.

-Kwik Trip owns and operates about 400 Kwik Trip and Kwik Star
+Kwik Trip owns and operates about 500 Kwik Trip, Kwik Star, Hearty

 To supply its stores with baked goods and other foods, Kwik Trip

-at its headquarters in southwestern Wisconsin.
-The bakery produces
+its headquarters in southwestern Wisconsin.
+The bakery produces the

 muffins, and more, and its dairy packages the Nature's Touch brand

 of fresh milk, ice cream, orange juice, and water.
-The company is
+The company has

-building a new 65,000-square-foot dairy facility in its
+opened a new 65,000-square-foot dairy facility in its hometown of

-hometown of La Crosse to supply its own stores (and those owned by
+La Crosse to supply its own stores (and those owned by others) with

-others) with ice cream, yogurt, and other dairy products.
-Longer
+ice cream, yogurt, and other dairy products.
+Longer term, the

-term, the company hopes to develop its own plastic bottle
+company hopes to develop its own plastic bottle manufacturing

-manufacturing plant.
-Food service currently accounts for about a
+plant.
+Food service currently accounts for about a third of the

 Kwik Trip vertically integrates by processing its own gasoline